Kimoanh2002/AI-Project/README.md

 ###My Bomberman Project
-This is a Bomberman-inspired game developed as part of my final course project.
+This is a Bomberman-inspired game developed as part of my final course project made by Tran Thi Tra My and Nguyen Thi Kim Oanh.
 It draws inspiration from the open-source Bomberman clone by Forestf90 with extensive enhancements to the AI, audio, and gameplay experience.

 ###About
 This project is a Bomberman-style game where players navigate a maze, plant bombs, and face off against intelligent AI opponents.
 It incorporates six newly designed AI algorithms and background music to enrich the gameplay, building upon the original interface design.